 You May Need Additional Insurance

+Finding moonlighting jobs can be as easy as reaching out to a recruiter or talking to a friend.
 As a nurse anesthetist, you should already have professional liability insurance, but before moonlighting, you should know that your existing policy doesn’t automatically cover your second job.
 As we said, moonlighting brings additional risks, and while some policies may also cover a second job, some may strictly disallow it.

 Before you start or consider moonlighting, look over the fine print of your insurance policy regarding moonlighting.
 Sometimes, you may need additional coverage for your second job, which can eat into any extra income moonlighting provides.